Neutering a dog: what should I keep in mind?

 Before deciding to neuter your pet, keep in mind that, as with any invasive procedure, neutering can carry a number of risks.
 These are the potential drawbacks of neutering:

-- Weight gain: Hormonal changes associated with neutering can lead to a change in metabolism, increasing the dog's appetite.
+- Weight gain: The hormonal changes that neutering brings can lead to a change in metabolism, increasing the dog's appetite.

 - Urinary incontinence: Depending on the pet's age and breed, neutering can lead to urinary incontinence.
 This problem is more common in females and large breeds like the Great Dane.

-- Problems affecting the development of the body and mind: In the case of early castrations, due to hormonal changes, such as musculoskeletal disorders or stagnation of mental development.
+- Problems that affect the development of the body and mind: In the case of early castrations, due to hormonal changes, such as musculoskeletal diseases or mental stagnation.

-- Coat changes: In the case of dogs with long hair.
+- Changes in the coat: In the case of dogs with long hair.

 How much does it cost to neuter a dog?

-To answer the question of how much it costs to neuter a dog, you should keep in mind that the price usually varies from one veterinarian to another, as it depends on supply and demand .
-Thus, the estimate usually ranges between 100 and 250 euros for males; and between 200 and 300 euros for females.
-The cost of neutering also depends on the type of anesthesia and the geographic area.
-Operations on males are simpler than those on females, which is why they are more economical.
+To answer how much it costs to neuter a dog you must take into account that the price usually varies from one veterinarian to another, since this goes depending on supply and demand.
+So the budget usually fluctuates between 100 and 250 euros, in the case of males; and between 200 and 300 euros, in the case of females.
+The cost of castration also depends on the type of anesthesia and the geographic area.
+The procedure for males is simpler than for females, which is why it's more economical.

 When to neuter a dog?

-The age to neuter a dog ranges from 6 to 12 months to avoid the effects of early neutering, mentioned above.
-However, for large breed dogs and those predisposed to joint diseases, it is recommended to wait until they are one or one and a half years old to allow more time for the animal's musculoskeletal system to mature.
+The age to neuter a dog goes from 6 to 12 months to avoid the effects of early castrations mentioned above.
+However, in large breed dogs and those predisposed to joint diseases, it is recommended to wait until they are the year or year and a half to allow more time for the animal's musculoskeletal system to mature.

 When do you notice the effects of neutering a dog?

 Recovery from this surgery is usually rapid.
 For males, recovery typically lasts about three days, while for females, it lasts about a week.
 It's important to pay close attention to them and prevent sudden movements and touching the wound.
-The effects of castration will begin to be seen from the second week onwards , a period during which the body's sex hormones completely disappear.
-Keep in mind, however, that in males, sperm can remain in the epididymis for about two months after castration.
+The effects of castration will begin to be seen from the second week, a period during which sex hormones completely disappear from the body.
+Keep in mind, however, that in males, sperm can remain in the epididymis for around two months after castration.

 Difference between neutering and spaying